maurob/blurera/README.md

 ## Future features
 - [ ] Retain bluring around some extra frames to avoid face exposures.
-- [ ] Tracking faces for a improved blur efectivity.
+- [ ] Tracking faces for an even improved privacy.
 - [ ] Smooth eliptical blurring (instead of a rectangle).